Alperen-KY/Data-Image-Collecting-w-Labels-for-Object-Detection/README.md

 I used ssd_mobilnet_v1 quantized model.
 U can work with any other models if you want.

 Thanks to EdjeElectronics I profit his RPi tutorial in the first steps.
+Thanks to Nicholas Renotte his tutorials helped me a lot.

 Then take a look and if you has a question U can leave a comment or send a mail, I'll return you.